 Designing and executing business systems to consistently and profitably win over these picky end customers is at once straight-forward and maddeningly complex.
 Even though strategists are as prone to confirmation bias as anyone (“the ‘don’t confuse me with facts’ problem), customers easily and willingly, and often quite forcefully, express the desired outcomes they seek as they make decisions about what to buy and how to buy it.
 That holds for both consumer and business buyers.

 As a result, understanding what any company’s “ideal” growth strategy should be is the straight-forward part.
 It should be squarely focused on delivering the full range of what and how outcomes end customers seek, and delivering them profitably and better than any other alternatives available.

-But the complex part comes barging in as companies intensely debate, across often warring internal functional factions, how to design, build, fund, and manage business system that will, at the end of the day, deliver better than any competitor those winning outcomes to customers.
+But the complex part comes barging as companies intensely debate, across often warring internal functional factions, how to design, build, fund, and manage business system, at end of day, deliver better that competitor those winning outcomes to customers.
 This brings us to the vertical integration question.
-And understanding it fully is as much a study of CEO psychology as it is of hard-edged financial and strategic analysis.
+And understanding it fully is study of CEO psychology of hard-edged financial and strategic analysis.

 Erase Confirmation Bias